igneus/gly/README.md

     or -- tae de tri -- bu Ju -- da, cla -- ra ex stir -- pe Da -- vid.

-Or, with music and lyrics interlaced:
+Or, with music and lyrics interlaced
+(this arrangement may be handy for larger scores, like full-notated hymns, sequences or nocturnal responsories):

     name: Nativitas gloriosae
     office-part: laudes, 1. ant.